The history of Credit Cards in the 80s and 90s

 What did earlier credit cards look like?

-80s creditsOpens in a new tab.
+80s credits

 Initially, credit cards worked just like the previous coins, plates, and medals.
-Merchants would imprint a card, familiar to anyone who remembers how credit card purchases were made until the 1990s.
-By the 1930s, medals and coins evolved into metal cards.
+Merchants would imprint a card familiar to anyone who remembers how credit card purchases were made until the 1990s, and by the 1930s, medals and coins evolved into metal cards.
 However, it was in the 1940s when air travel credit cards were introduced.
 They mimic the cards that you find today.
-This first credit card allowed travelers to buy tickets on credits from various airlines.
-In 1950, the Diner’s club initiated the first modern credit card.
-Users were able to use the Diners Club credit card at several retailers.
-However, in the 1980s, card issuers included a magnetic stripe on the back.
-The strip could be read by computer equipment; it was state of the art then.

 Did the 80s have credit cards?

 Of course, the 80s saw a massive transformation of credit cards.
-In the 1980sOpens in a new tab., the financial services industry witnessed a boom, making it a more competitive time for card issuers and banks to introduce new products.
+In the 1980s, the financial services industry witnessed a boom, making it a more competitive time for card issuers and banks to introduce new products.
 During the 80s, travel cards such as frequent flyers, car rental, and hotel rewards programs became highly popular, and these products continue even today with modifications.

 Names of credit cards and the dates of release